- What is the Accessible Content E-Portal (ACE)?

 What kinds of books are available, and how do you select them?

-ACE contains accessible versions of books that are available in print at one or more of the participating university libraries in Ontario.
+ACE contains accessible versions of books that are available in print at one or more of the participating libraries in Ontario.
 Our collection is continuously growing, and a wide variety of subject areas are already represented.
-There are no restrictions of the subject matter of books that can be included in the repository, provided a print copy is available at one of our participating university libraries.
+There are no restrictions of the subject matter of books that can be included in the repository, provided a copy is available at one of our participating libraries.

 Books are selected for inclusion in three ways:

-- If a user at one of our participating universities needs an accessible copy of a book in their library’s print collection, they can submit a request to their local ACE coordinator.
+- If a user at one of our participating schools needs an accessible copy of a book in their library’s print collection, they can submit a request to their local ACE coordinator.
 This way, we can provide on-demand digitization services throughout the academic year for users who need a book in an accessible format, so they can continue on with their studies with minimal interruption.

 - We have partnered with the Internet Archive Canada, who handle all the digitization involved in this project.
 We are working with them to incorporate books they have already digitized that are also available at our participating universities, in order to grow our collection.

-Please note that while all users can view the complete list of titles in the collection across all universities, they may only download the full text copy of a book if their own university owns a print copy.
-ACE service is designed to make library print collections accessible so the requesting institution must have a physical copy of each book in their library catalogue.
+Please note that while all users can view the complete list of titles in the collection across all universities, they may only download the full text copy of a book if their own university owns a copy.
+ACE service is designed to make library print collections accessible so the requesting institution must have a copy of each book in their library catalogue.